wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 No repatriated person may be employed on active military service.

-### Section II Release and repatriation of prisoners of war at the close of hostilities
+### Section II---Release and repatriation of prisoners of war at the close of hostilities

 ##### Article 118